7cb15/Powerline-Fault-Detection/README.md

 Classification analysis to detect damage in powerlines based on partial discharge patterns.

-THe project is for a Kaggle competition.
+THe project is for a Kaggle competition, VSB Fault Detection.
 Detailed information can be found here: https://www.kaggle.com/c/vsb-power-line-fault-detection